MicrosoftDocs/power-platform/power-platform/admin/configure-server-based-authentication-sharepoint-on-premises.md

 - A suitable claims-based authentication mapping type to use for mapping identities between customer engagement apps and [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises.
 By default, email address is used. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Grant customer engagement apps permission to access SharePoint and configure the claims-based authentication mapping](#grant-customer-engagement-apps-permission-to-access-sharepoint-and-configure-the-claims-based-authentication-mapping)

-### Update the SharePoint Server SPN in Domain Services
+### Update the SharePoint Server SPN in Microsoft Entra Domain Services
  On the [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises server, in the SharePoint 2013 Management Shell, run these [!INCLUDE[pn_PowerShell_short](../includes/pn-powershell-short.md)] commands in the order given.

 1. Prepare the [!INCLUDE[pn_PowerShell_short](../includes/pn-powershell-short.md)] session.